protos1575/redmine_mail_reminder/README.markdown

 redmine 3.4 is not tested yet.

+add a litle patch that it works now with 3.4.4

 Plugin provides an easy to use interface to set up automatic email reminder to every project.
 Every reminder uses a custom query with all their filter options to select issues and performs periodical email transmission on a role basis.